EYW wants your food photos!

 EYW wants your food stories!

 What: Akin to Spanish tapas, pintxos (“peen-shos”) are little culinary treats, generally either bite-size morsels or small plates of food.
 They are found all across Spanish Basque country, proudly displayed on the tops of bars—particularly during midday and for the happy-hour, bar-hopping ritual of txikiteo—or made to order.
 Pintxos can consist of any number of things, making good use of the region’s abundant local produce, meats, and fresh seafood.
 They can range from surprisingly simple to superbly innovative: perfectly sautéed pulpo (octopus); grilled apple-glazed foie gras; anchovy-derived sorbet; grilled baby squid with chestnut puree; a hunk of crusty bread topped with sublime jamón Ibérico, mushrooms, and Idiazábal cheese; a hunk of crusty bread topped with a crispy-fried pepper stuffed with bacalao (salt-cured cod)…and a hundred other things.
 The cost to sample a bite or two of lovingly prepared greatness?
-About one or two euros, generally.
+About one to three euros, generally.

 Good to know: During txikiteo, the idea is to head out with a small group of friends a few hours before dinner—the Basques eat late, so this means around 7pm—and hit up a handful of bars, spending about 10 minutes in each one.
 You stand at the bar, indulge in one or two pintxos, down a short glass of beer (a zurito) or wine (often txakoli, a tangy, fizzy native white typically poured from above to maximize effervescence), throw your napkin on the floor, tell the bartender what you ordered so you can pay, then move on to the next place.
 Repeat for four or five bars, and good luck saving room for dinner.